Caffeine Sleep Impact Calculator

 • 60 mg at 3:00 p.m. → 8 hours before bed

-Use these averages to estimate caffeine per serving.
-Actual caffeine can vary by brand, brew method, bean type, steeping time, and serving size.
-If you are unsure, start with a conservative estimate and then adjust after comparing the calculator output with your real sleep experience.
+Use these averages to estimate caffeine per serving when you do not know the exact amount.
+Real caffeine can vary by brand, brew method, bean type, steeping time, and serving size, so treat the numbers as starting points rather than lab measurements.
+If you are unsure, start conservatively and then adjust after comparing the calculator output with your real sleep experience.

 Typical caffeine amounts for common beverages

 The main output is the estimated residual caffeine at bedtime.
-Think of it as a simplified stimulant load still circulating when you try to sleep.
-If the residual is comfortably below your threshold, caffeine is less likely to be the main reason you are struggling that night.
-If the residual is above your threshold, caffeine timing becomes a plausible contributor and is worth adjusting before you look for more complicated explanations.
+Think of it as a simplified stimulant load still present when you try to sleep.
+If the number sits comfortably below your threshold, caffeine is less likely to be the main reason for a rough night.
+If it is above your threshold, caffeine timing becomes a plausible contributor and is worth adjusting before you chase more complicated explanations.

-Many people get the most value by testing a few comparison cases rather than relying on one number:
+Many people get more value from comparing a few scenarios than from staring at one number:

 • Earlier last serving: keep the same mg but increase the hours before bedtime for the last entry to see how much it helps.